dawenga/eros/README.md

 get the string which then populates res.
 This is of course still type safe because of the use of ```Result[string]``` in the function signature of ReadFileBuffer.

-## Where did I come up with the idea?
+## Where did the idea come from?

-So, admittedly, I sort of inherited much of the concept from rust, which very eloquently handles errors with a similar mechanism.
+So, admittedly, much of the Generics conceptss are based on rust, which very eloquently handles errors with a similar mechanism.
 Unlike rust however, the concept of a single error handler in your function has been sort of an appealing / attempted goal that I've been after for quite some time.
-Now with the magic of generics, I can finally achieve the sort of single call check I've been after for so long...
+Now with the magic of generics, one finally achieve the sort of single call check that we've been after for so long...
 Thanks go 1.18!

+Other portions of the library, including WithCause chaining, we've been using in our own code for years now.
+This helps us get to reliable fail-through error handling, with contextual state that's been important in our orchestration code base.

 ## Dependencies

-This will only, unfortunately work with go 1.18+ and you should get a compile error if you're using a compiler previous to that one.
+The go 1.18+ features are guarded with a build block at the top of the file, this means that one should be able to use the non-generics based features of Eros now, with any project.
+We also have fully implemented IS, AS, Wrap & Unwrap so, if those interfaces are not currently available in your build chain, they should still work as expected and be available.

-The unit tests depend on github.com/pkg/errors but the module is otherwise internally relent on just the go runtime
+The unit tests depend on github.com/pkg/errors but the module is otherwise internally reliant on just the go runtime

 ## Conclusions